- Symptoms and Signs

 In patients with symptoms or a history of prolonged submersion, core body temperature is measured, ECG and serum electrolytes are obtained, and continuous oximetry and cardiac monitoring are done.
 Patients with possible cervical spine injury undergo cervical spine imaging.

 Patients with altered consciousness undergo head CT.
 Any other suspected predisposing or secondary conditions are evaluated with appropriate testing (eg, fingerstick glucose for hypoglycemia, ECG for MI, cardiac monitoring for arrhythmia, evaluation for intoxication).
 Patients who drown without apparent risk factors are evaluated for long QT syndrome and torsades de points ventricular tachycardia.
-In patients with pulmonary infiltrates, bacterial pneumonia is differentiated from chemical pneumonitis using blood cultures and sputum Gram stain and culture.
-If indicated (eg, bacterial pneumonia is suspected but the pathogen cannot be otherwise identified), bronchial washings are obtained for testing, including culture.
-Anaerobic pathogens should be considered.
+In patients with pulmonary infiltrates, bacterial or fungal pneumonia is differentiated from chemical pneumonitis and pulmonary edema using blood cultures and sputum Gram stain and culture.
+If indicated (eg, bacterial or fungal pneumonia is suspected but the pathogen cannot be otherwise identified), bronchial washings are obtained for testing, including culture.

 Factors that increase the chance of surviving submersion without permanent injury include the following: